 Golf Gear Advisor's player-experts love testing clubs to find which ones feel, look, and perform the best.
-We compiled our Titleist TSR Driver Review as a way of telling you all about the newest models of driver from one of the most well known brands in golf.
+We put the Titleist TSR Driver to the test and compared it to other drivers that we have tested.

 Titleist has built a reputation on feel.
 That is, golf balls, wedges, and putters.
 Between Pro V's, Vokey wedges, and Scotty Cameron putters, the manufacturing Goliath has a stronghold on finesse and feel.
 In the past, their fairway woods and drivers have lived in the shadows of competitors like Taylormade and Callaway.